AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

 <a name="concept"/>
 # 5.0 Conceptual Model: Informative

-Synopsis of the CMI-5 model:
+Synopsis of the cmi5 model:
 * An LMS imports a course structure.
 * An LMS administrative user assigns a course to a learner.
-* A learner authenticates with an LMS or related system.
+* A learner authenticates with an LMS or a related system.
-* A learner launches an Assignable Unit (learning content) from the LMS or associated launching system, using an interface.
+* A learner launches an Assignable Unit (AU) from the LMS or an associated launching system, using an interface.
-* The learning activity (AU) sends a message to the LMS requesting launch parameters and previous state information.
+* The AU sends a message to the LMS requesting launch parameters and previous state information.
-* Learner views the learning activity content and performs the learning.
-During this time the learning activity may request data from and store data to the LMS.
+* The learner views the AU content and performs the learning.
+During this time, the AU MAY request data from, and store data to, the LMS.
-* The learner exits the learning activity.
+* The learner exits the AU.
-* The learning activity reports final tracking data to the LMS and issues an exit message.
+* The AU reports the final tracking data to the LMS and issues an exit message.
-* Administrative users create and view reports of tracking data recorded by learning activities for individual learners.
+* Administrative users create and view reports of tracking data recorded by the AUs for individual learners.

 Responsibilities of the Assignable Unit:
 * Parse the parameters from the launching environment to determine where the LMS location is and initiate communication with the LMS.
-* Acting as “client”, send and receive messages using the defined transport mechanism(s) and associated commands as prescribed in this specification.
+* Acting as a "client", send and receive messages using the defined transport mechanism(s) and associated commands as prescribed in this specification.
-* Format all data per defined data types and vocabularies defined in this specification.
+* Format all data according to the defined data types and vocabularies that are defined in this specification.
 * Send an “exit” message prior to terminating the learning activity’s execution.

 Responsibilities of the LMS:
 * Create and maintain course structures.
 * Acting as a “server”, receive and reply to messages using the defined transport mechanism(s) and associated commands as prescribed in this specification.
 * Format all data per defined data types and vocabularies defined in this specification.
-* Launch the specified learning activity contained in courses, in the defined environment(s).
+* Launch the specified AU contained in the courses within the defined environment(s).

 <a name="lms_requirements"/>
 # 6.0 LMS Requirements

 LMS systems MUST meet the following requirements to conform to this specification:

-1. The LMS MUST implement a means to import course structures as defined in section 6.1
+1. The LMS MUST implement a means to import course structures as defined in section 6.1.
-2. The LMS MUST implement a means to export course structures as defined in section 6.1
+2. The LMS SHOULD implement a means to export course structures as defined in section 6.1.

 <a name="course_structures"/>
 ## 6.1 Course structure requirements
-The LMS MUST implement a means to create and maintain course structures.<br/>
+The LMS SHOULD implement a means to create and maintain course structures.<br/>
-1. The LMS MUST implement the import of the course data structure defined in section 7. <br/>
+1. The LMS MUST implement the import of the course data structure defined in Section 7. <br/>
-2. The LMS MUST implement the export of the course data structure defined in section 7. <br/>
+2. The LMS SHOULD implement the export of the course data structure defined in Section 7. <br/>
-3. The LMS SHOULD provide a user interface to LMS administrative users to create and edit course structures internally.<br/>
+3. The LMS SHOULD provide a user interface to the LMS administrative users to create and edit course structures internally.<br/>
-4. LMS MUST support course structures containing more than 1000 AU’s.
+4. The LMS MUST support course structures containing more than 1000 AU’s.
-5. LMS MUST support course structures conforming to the XSD schema defined in section 7.2.
+5. The LMS MUST support course structures conforming to the XSD schema defined in Section 7.2.

 <BR>
 <BR>